carbon-language/carbon-lang/libcxx/docs/Status/Cxx20.rst

    .. [#note-P0966] P0966: It was previously erroneously marked as complete in version 8.0.
 See `bug 45368 <https://llvm.org/PR45368>`__.
    .. [#note-P0619] P0619: Only sections D.8, D.9, D.10 and D.13 are implemented.
 Sections D.4, D.7, D.11, D.12, and D.14 remain undone.
    .. [#note-P0883] P0883: shared_ptr and floating-point changes weren't applied as they themselves aren't implemented yet.
+   .. [#note-P2231] P2231: Optional is complete.
+The changes to variant haven't been implemented yet.

 .. _issues-status-cxx20: